Unlike other products by The Ordinary, their Argireline 10% Solution isn’t one that’s discussed all too often.

 I’ve been using the Argireline Solution 10% for five months twice a day and the only difference I noticed was a small improvement in my peri-orbital lines.
 The skin in that area is looking slightly smoother, but this is nothing significant.

 Additionally, I didn’t notice any improvement in my forehead and I only have one line there which remained the same over the course of five months.

 Furthermore, my nasolabial folds (around the mouth) stayed the same and I didn’t notice any significant improvement.

-I am sure it’s worked better for some people because it has generally positive reviews with many people saying the Argireline Solution 10% is their holy grail product, but sadly it didn’t do much for me.
+I am sure it’s worked better for some people because it generally has positive reviews, with many people saying the Argireline Solution 10% is their holy grail product.
+Still, sadly it didn’t do much for me.